chriskrycho/emberconf-2018-slides/talk.md

 };
 ```

 Note: Obviously this is pretty hard to follow, so TypeScript lets us extract that into a named type.
 Here, we'll say "This is what a JavaScripter looks like: someone with a name, an age, and a boolean to say whether they like Ember.js or not."

-The big thing to notice here is the way that the type looks a lot like the way you write an instance of the type.
-Instead of putting the *value* associated with the key, though, you put the *type* there.
-So instead of `name: "Chris"`, we have `name: string` in the type definition.
+(We'll talk more about this `type` keyword in a minute.)

 ---